-- Preheat oven to 350F (177C) and line a cookie sheet with parchment paper.
+- Preheat oven to 350F (175C) and line a cookie sheet with parchment paper.
 Set aside.

-- Add pretzels and stir until all pretzels are coated with butter.
+- Add pretzels to the bowl and toss until all pretzels are coated with butter.

 - In a separate bowl, whisk together sugar, cocoa powder, cinnamon and salt.

 - Reserve 2 Tablespoons of your sugar mixture and set aside.
-Toss the remaining sugar mixture over the pretzels, using a spatula to turn the pretzels until all are coated with sugar mixture and butter is absorbed.
+Sprinkle the remaining sugar mixture over the pretzels, using a spatula to turn the pretzels until all are coated with sugar mixture and the butter is absorbed.

-- Pour contents of bowl onto prepared sheet and spread pretzels in an even layer.
-Evenly sprinkle reserved 2 Tbsp of sugar mixture over the pretzelsr.
+- Pour contents of bowl onto prepared baking sheet and spread the pretzels in an even layer.
+Evenly sprinkle the reserved 2 Tbsp of sugar mixture over the pretzels.

-- Bake on 350F (177C) for 5 minutes.
+- Bake on 350F (175C) for 5 minutes.
 Remove from oven and reduce oven temperature to 300F (150C).
 Turn/flip pretzels with a spatula so that they do not burn, and return to oven.

-- Bake for 5 minutes, remove from oven, stir pretzels once more and bake for another 5 minutes (on 300F/150C).
+- Bake for 5 minutes, remove from oven, stir pretzels once more and bake for another 5 minutes (still on 300F/150C).

-- Remove from heat and allow to cool at least 15 minutes before drizzling with chocolate.
+- Remove pretzels fro oven and allow them to cool at least 15 minutes before drizzling with chocolate.

 - Allow chocolate to harden then enjoy!